NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 If you squint, you’ll see similarities between your wants and needs.
 Clothing, for example, is a necessity.
 The truth, however, is that most people can clothe themselves inexpensively; the majority of spending on new threads is at the margin, where it becomes plainly a want.
 Again, be honest with yourself.

-There is no financial habit—especially for young adults—as important as saving.
+There is no financial habit as important as saving.
 Unsurprisingly, it’s also the hardest.
-To save is to delay gratification.
-Make the decision today, whether you follow the 50/30/20 rule or not, to save a significant portion of your income for:
+Saving a little each paycheck can make things much easier when unexpected expenses come up.
+Whether you follow the 50/30/20 rule or not, you should make a goal to save a significant portion of your income for rainy days and retirement.

-First, for emergencies, set aside a portion of your income in a personal savings account — an account without a debit card or check book.
-A savings account will psychologically earmark your money, making it less likely you’ll withdraw it for spurious reasons.
-With a little protection in place, if disaster strikes, you can still transfer the funds to a checking account easily enough.
+Set aside a portion of your income each month in a savings account to create an emergency fund.
+A savings account will psychologically earmark your money, making it less likely you’ll withdraw it for spontaneous reasons.
+While your rainy day fund may require a little sacrifice now, it can be life saving if you’re laid off from work or met with a sudden medical emergency.
+If disaster strikes, you can easily transfer the funds to a checking account to get you through.

 One of the great secrets to saving is finding ways to make it automatic.
 Don’t put yourself in the position of deciding how much to save with each paycheck.
 Make the savings decision once, and ride it as long as possible.